fyohannes/Data_Elections/Narratives.md

 **<font size="3"> Georgia in the 2016 Election </font>**

+In order to fully understand the impact of Abrams work on the 2020 election, I thought it would first be important to analyze key characterisitcs of the 2016 election, from demographics to election results.

 **<font size="2"> Demographics </font>**

 ![2016 Black Counties](2016_most_black_counties.png)

+The graph above shows 7 Georgia counties with the greatest black population.
+The county with the greatest black population is Fulton county, with a

 **<font size="2"> Election Results </font>**